NovatecConsulting/developer-security-training/Challenges/Challenge 5: Cross-Site scripting (XSS)/README.md

 * [Challenge 5.5: DOM XSS](#challenge-55-dom-xss)
    * [Tips:](#tips-4)

 **Cross-Site scripting (XSS)** is the injection of malicious code in web applications.
-It allows atackers to execute JavaScript in the browser of another user.
+It allows attackers to execute JavaScript in the browser of another user.
 This can lead to session stealing, account takeover or the download of malicious software, as the code of the attacker becomes a part of the HTML source of the application.

 **HINT:** [Install Postman](https://www.getpostman.com/apps) if you haven't done yet.